-For Unix, \BSD and Linux, all configuration files are located in /etc/privoxy/ by default.
+For Unix, BSD and Linux, all configuration files are located in /etc/privoxy/ by default.
 For MS Windows, OS/2, and AmigaOS these are all in the same directory as the Privoxy executable.
-The name and number of configuration files has changed from previous versions, and is subject to change as development progresses.

 The installed defaults provide a reasonable starting point, though some settings may be aggressive by some standards.
 For the time being, the principle configuration files are: